laoyigrace/subject/doc/source/database_architecture.rst

    :figwidth: 100%
    :align: center
    :alt: The glance database schema is depicted by 5 tables.
-         The table named Images has the following columns:
+         The table named Subjects has the following columns:
          id: varchar(36);
          name: varchar(255), nullable;
          size: bigint(20), nullable;